MichaelPeng123/Plantar-Fasciitis-Prediction/README.md

 Plantar fasciitis risk diagnosis with machine learning analysis to encourage safe and efficient running form

-Names: Michael Peng and Ricky Wang
+Names: Michael Peng and Ricky Wang/

 Background Information:
 Plantar fasciitis is an extremely common heel condition that inhibits the lives of over 1% of the adult US population, with athletes being especially prone to injury.
 Plantar fasciitis could take over 6 months to recover from while under active treatment, and in worst cases, surgery is required, extending the recovery time to over 9 months.
 Currently, there is no method of determining whether an athlete’s running mechanics contribute to their risk of getting plantar fasciitis, despite poor running mechanics being a key cause of the condition.